knowusuboaky/ab_testing_module/README.md

-# AB Testing Library
+# AB Testing Module

 ## Overview

-The AB Testing Library is a comprehensive suite designed for analyzing and reporting A/B test experiments, featuring functions for statistical analysis, advanced modeling, and data visualization to transform experimental results into actionable insights.
+The AB Testing Module is a comprehensive suite designed for analyzing and reporting A/B test experiments, featuring functions for statistical analysis, advanced modeling, and data visualization to transform experimental results into actionable insights.

 ## Features